Salt cell accumulates limescale and hard mineral deposits if it’s not cleaned periodically. Find out How to Clean Salt Cell with Vinegar below!

 - With salt cells, you can easily control your pool’s chlorine levels by pressing a single button.

-- Thanks to the salt generator system, the pool water produces less chlorine odor in comparison to the conventional chlorinated pools.
+- Thanks to the salt generator system, the pool water produces less chlorine odor than conventional chlorinated pools.

-- The salt filter system eliminates the need for frequent monitoring of chlorine levels as it automatically keeps it constant.
+- The salt filter system eliminates the need for frequent monitoring of chlorine levels as it automatically keeps them constant.

-- Compared to the chlorinated swimming pools, salt cell installed pool water is gentle to your skin, eyes, and hair.
+- Compared to chlorinated swimming pools, salt cell-installed pool water is gentle on your skin, eyes, and hair.

 Over time, calcium and hard water minerals build up inside the salt cell, which hinders its efficiency, thereby causing various health issues to swimmers.
-That’s why it’s necessary to check the cell and clean it periodically using the vinegar method.
-Using vinegar is not just effective but it will save you some money as well.
+That’s why it’s necessary to check the cell and clean it periodically using the cost-effective vinegar method.
+This hack is best for cleaning a ‘Hayward’ and ‘Jandy’ salt cell.

 - White Distilled Vinegar